Darby Stanchfield

 Darby Leigh Stanchfield (born April 29, 1971) is an American actress.
 She is best known for her role as Abby Whelan in the ABC political drama series Scandal (2012–2018).
-Stanchfield is also known for roles as April Green in the CBS post-apocalyptic drama series Jericho (2006–07), and as Helen Bishop in the AMC period drama series Mad Men (2007–08).
+Stanchfield is also known for roles as Shannon Gibbs in the CBS military procedural NCIS, April Green in the CBS post-apocalyptic drama series Jericho (2006–07), and as Helen Bishop in the AMC period drama series Mad Men (2007–08).
 In 2020, she began starring as Nina Locke in the Netflix fantasy horror series Locke & Key.

 Early life

 Stanchfield was born and raised in Kodiak, Alaska, where her father was a commercial fisherman.
 She later moved to Dutch Harbor in the Aleutian Islands, and finally Mercer Island, near Seattle.
 She attended the University of Puget Sound, graduating in 1993 with a degree in Communications and a minor in theater.
 She graduated from the American Conservatory Theater in San Francisco.

 Career

-2000—2011
+2000–2011

 Stanchfield began her career in theater, and made her television debut in an episode of CBS crime drama, Diagnosis: Murder in 2000.
 She later appeared in a number of television shows, including dramas Angel, Monk, American Dreams, Strong Medicine, Without a Trace, Nip/Tuck, Bones, Cold Case, and The Mentalist, and well as sitcoms That '80s Show, It's All Relative and How I Met Your Mother.
 In feature films, she had the female lead role opposite Josh Duhamel in the 2004 adaptation of Oscar Wilde's The Picture of Dorian Gray, and co-starred as Nathan Fillion's character wife in the comedy-drama Waitress (2007).
 She later has appeared in a number of independent films.

 From 2006 to 2007, Stanchfield was a regular cast member in the CBS post-apocalyptic drama series Jericho as April Green.
 In 2007 she played Amelia Joffe (replacing Annie Wersching for two weeks in May) in the ABC daytime soap opera, General Hospital.
 She later was cast in the recurring role as Helen Bishop on Mad Men, appearing on five episodes.
 She also played Shannon Gibbs, Mark Harmon's character's first wife, in the CBS procedural NCIS appearing in seven episodes from 2006 to 2015.
 Stanchfield also guest starred as Meredith, the title character's first ex-wife, on the ABC comedy-drama series Castle in 2009 and in 2013.